-'''

-BoolType GciX509Login(
+BoolType GciX509Login(GciX509LoginArg

-GciX509LoginArg loginParameters);
+loginParameters);

-'''

-'''

-loginParameters

-Instance of the C++ class GciX509LoginArg.
-This is defined as:

-class CLS_EXPORT GciX509LoginArg

-public:

-const char netldiHostOrlp;

-const char netldiNameOrPort;

-const char privateKey;

-const char cert;

-const char caCert;

-const char extraGemArgs;

-const char dirArg;

-const char logArg;

-unsigned int loginFlags;

-BoolType argsArePemStrings;

-BoolType executedSessionInit; // output

-'''

-If argsArePemStrings is true, the privateKey, cert, and caCert are strings in PEM format.
+loginParameters Instance of the C++ class GciX509LoginArg.
+This is defined as: class CLS_EXPORT GciX509LoginArg public: const char netldiHostOrIp; const char netldiNameOrPort; const char privateKey; const char cert; const char cert; const char caCert; const char extraGemArgs; const char logArg; unsigned int loginFlags; BoolType argsArePemStrings; BoolType executedSessionInit; // output If argsArePemStrings is true, the privateKey, cert, and caCert are strings in DEM 6 certs I for the sementary of a file that

+PEM format.
 If false, these are strings containing the name of a file that is in PEM format.